HangYang0204/Python_Notes/README.md

-# VBA
+# Visual Basic and Python for fun
-The project is using Excel VBA to impliment common algorithms.
+The project is using Excel VBA or Pyton to impliment common algorithms.